ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 Electroporation is widely used in microbiology research to introduce substance into cells, for example: for producing <span class="tooltip" data-key="knockoutMouse">[knockout mices][info13]</span> in medical research or to introduce new coding DNA into cell for genetic research.
 Typical voltage requirement for electroporation is a very short-pulsed but high voltage (1 to 2 kV).

 Third is potential biocides.
-In the practical application of electricity onto human body, metallic electrodes are often used.
+In practice, metallic electrodes may be inserted and comes in contact with inner body parts.
 When electric current flows metal comes in contact with internal body's fluids (like for example: blood), unwanted chemical compound and formation of metalic ion could be formed at the electrode surface.
 Overtime, such chemical release can be poisonous for body.
 Most common metal used as electrode are platinum, copper, and stainless steel.

 ## Minimising biocompatible electricity side effect

-Lyman et al. study showed that an average of 94% infectivity's attenuation of HIV-1 virus can be achieved by 100 &#xb5;A direct current (current density of ~ 7.7 &#xb5;A/mm<sup>2</sup>) for 6 minute exposure.
-Using this number as a guide, let us see how we can minimise the side effect, and asses whether 6 minutes exposure of 7.7&#xb5;A/mm<sup>2</sup>  is reasonably safe.
+Lyman et al. study showed that an average of 94% infectivity's attenuation of HIV-1 virus can be achieved with current density of ~ 7.7 &#xb5;A/mm<sup>2</sup> for 6 minute exposure.
+Using this number as a guide, let us see how we can minimise the side effect, and asses whether 6 minutes exposure is reasonably safe.

-The fatal risk is obvious and can be managed safely by limiting the strength and avoiding high risk area.
-Electrolysis effect can be minimised by minimising time exposure and also using <span data-key="AC" class="tooltip">AC</span> field with lowest acceptable strength.
+The fatal risk is obvious and can be managed safely by limiting the current's intensity and avoiding high risk area.
+Electrolysis effect can be minimised by reducing time exposure and using alternating electric field (refered herby as <span class="tooltip" data-key="AC">AC</span> field) with lowest acceptable amplitude.
 With AC field, the polarity switched over time hence not very effective at electrolysing water.
-Given the use of AC field, we can also safely used an innert or non invasive electrode to prevent biocides release.
+With alternating electric field, we can also use an inert or non invasive electrode to prevent biocides release.

 Understandably by using AC field, we also need to minimise the effect of transfection.
-To do this we need to look into [Xie at al's _Study of mechanisms of electric field-induced DNA transfection II_][journal-XieAtAl].
-Xie at al investigated the feasibility of using lower strength AC electric field instead of the usual high powered DC field to achieve DNA transfection while keeping the targeted cell viable.
+To do this we need to look into [Xie et al's _Study of mechanisms of electric field-induced DNA transfection II_][journal-XieAtAl].
+Xie at al. investigated the feasibility of using lower strength AC electric field instead of the usual high powered DC field to achieve DNA transfection while keeping the targeted cell viable.

-[Xie at al][journal-XieAtAl] found for a given fixed strength AC signal, the transfection efficiency follows an asymmetric bell curve where transfection efficiency diminished, as frequency applied is higher than the peak.
-Higher amplitude also means higher peak transfection frequency.
-[Xie at al][journal-XieAtAl] also demonstrated that transfection efficiency goes from low to high proportionally as they switched from triangular to sinusoidal to square wave.
+[Xie et al.][journal-XieAtAl] found for a fixed amplitude AC signal, the transfection efficiency follows an asymmetric bell curve where transfection efficiency goes to a peak and then diminished as frequency applied is higher than the peak frequency.
+[Xie et al.][journal-XieAtAl] also found that transfection efficiency differs for different type of AC field (triangular, sinusoidal, and square wave) with triangular being the lowest and square wave the highest.

-Furthermore, [Xie at al][journal-XieAtAl] also quoted similar study where low power, low frequency AC field were applied to human's <span data-key="erythorcyte" class="tooltip">erythrocytes</span> for hours does not undergoes significant physiological or morphological effect, and any effect on its membrane is reversible.
+[Xie at al][journal-XieAtAl] also quoted similar study where low power, low frequency AC field were applied to human's <span data-key="erythorcyte" class="tooltip">erythrocytes</span> for hours and there are no significant physiological or morphological effect on the erythorcyte.

 These are the excerpt and transfection graph from [Xie at al][journal-XieAtAl]:
 > Previously, Teissie and Tsong (30) and Serpersu and Tsong (31) have shown that reversible activation of certain membrane channels or transport systems may be achieved using low-amplitude, low-frequency ac fields.
 Electric fields as small as 16 V/cm have been shown to induce membrane conductance, and these effects were completely reversible.
 Human erythrocytes treated with such ac fields for hours